-Over the past year we have supported Nyeri Hospice in providing palliative day-care at their outpatient clinic for over 100 patients with our support.
+Over the past year we have supported Nyeri Hospice in providing palliative day-care at their outpatient clinic for over 100 patients.
 To provide access to palliative care for the large rural population.
 We are supporting them to train 60 Community Health Volunteers to reach the most rural and isolated areas.

 Ongata Ngong Palliative Community Care is training 90 Community Health Volunteers to care for patients and raise awareness of cancer and palliative care in their communities, with our support.

 There is no hospice in Bungoma County, western Kenya, so with our support, Webuye County Hospital will train 30 general health professionals in palliative care to bring this vital service to local communities.